Serie A Women's Cup

-The Serie A Women's Cup (Coppa Femminile di Serie A) (Note: The Italian Football Federation refers to the competition by its English name, the Serie A Women's Cup, even in Italian.) is the national women's football league cup competition for the Serie A Femminile, the top division of women's football in Italy.
+The Serie A Women's Cup (Coppa Femminile di Serie A) (Note: The Italian Football Federation refers to the competition by its English name, the Serie A Women's Cup, even in Italian.) is the national women's football league cup competition for the Serie A Women, the top division of women's football in Italy.
 It was created in 2025 and is organised annually by the Italian Football Federation (FIGC).

 History

 In 2025, the Italian Football Federation (FIGC) announced a new league cup competition for only Serie A Femminile clubs that would begin prior to the commencement of the 2025–26 Serie A Femminile season.

 Format

 Each of the 12 teams are placed into three groups of four teams for the group stage.
 The top team from each group and the best second-place team overall advance to the semi-finals, and the two semi-final winners advance to the final.